How to close a cover letter

 For instance, use ‘Yours faithfully’ if you don’t know the contact person’s name.
-If you started your cover letter with ‘Dear Sir/Madam,’ use this sign-off.
+If you started your cover letter with ‘Dear Sir or Madam,’ use this sign-off.

 Or use ‘Yours sincerely’ if you addressed the recipient directly by name at the start of the cover letter.

 Here are more appropriate sign-offs when addressing your cover letter:

 - Warm Regards

 Don’t end your cover letter with any of these sign-offs:

 These closings are too casual for a cover letter, so write your closing sign-off carefully and show employers you know how to write a cover letter professionally from start to finish.